diskoverdata/diskover-community/INSTALL.md

 chown -R nginx.nginx /var/www/diskover-web/
 ```

-✏️ **NOTE** You should now be able to hit your Diskover system at the IP address in the browser : `http://IP:8000` if this does not work initially and you get a 500 error, re-run that `chown` command above!
+✏️ **NOTE!** You should now be able to hit your Diskover system at the IP address in the browser : `http://IP:8000` if this does not work initially and you get a 500 error, re-run that `chown` command above!

 ## Execute a Scan Task